BeanieODM/beanie/README.rst

 ============

-Beanie - is asynchronous ORM for MongoDB, based on `Motor <https://motor.readthedocs.io/en/stable/>`_ and `Pydantic <https://pydantic-docs.helpmanual.io/>`_.
+Beanie - is an asynchronous ORM for MongoDB, based on `Motor <https://motor.readthedocs.io/en/stable/>`_ and `Pydantic <https://pydantic-docs.helpmanual.io/>`_.

-Beanie uses an abstraction over Pydantic Models Motor collections to work with mongo.
-Document class allows to create, replace, update, get, find and aggregate.
+It uses an abstraction over Pydantic models and Motor collections to work with the database.
+Class Document allows to create, replace, update, get, find and aggregate.

-Here you can see, how to use Beanie in simple examples:
+Here you can see, how to use Beanie, in simple examples:

 ============
 Installation